Expertium/expertium.github.io/RedditBot.md

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'

-I assigned a 10% probability of two consequtive sentences being swapped to every text with at least one period, question mark, or exclamation mark.
+I made it so that if a text has at least one period, a question mark, or an exclamation mark, two sentences in it will be swapped.
 This doubled the size of the dataset again, from 2,544 texts to 5,088 texts.

 ***BUT WHAT IF I NEED MORE DATA?!***